HL7/fhir-gender-harmony/input/pagecontent/model.md

 of the target system, and upon the specific clinical context at the time.
-It will be normal to find that when there are many objects related to a single patient (orders, reports, observations, etc.) that there are different SFCU due to differences in the context of use.
-Information about the context and reason for selection may be incorporated into the link to observations or reports that are part of the SFCU, or in the comment associated with Gender Identity.
+It will be normal to find that when there are many objects related to a single patient (orders, reports, observations, etc.) that there are different SPCU due to differences in the context of use.
+Information about the context and reason for selection may be incorporated into the link to observations or reports that are part of the SPCU, or in the comment associated with Gender Identity.

 ### Person